Uniswap/docs/docs/V3/reference/interfaces/pool/IUniswapV3PoolState.md

 boundary.
-observationIndex The index of the last oracle observation that was written, observationCardinality The current maximum number of observations stored in the pool, observationCardinalityNext The next maximum number of observations, to be updated when the observation, index The last element of the observation array, feeProtocol The fees collected by the protocol for the pool, unlocked Whether the pool is currently locked to reentrancy
+observationIndex The index of the last oracle observation that was written, observationCardinality The current maximum number of observations stored in the pool, observationCardinalityNext The next maximum number of observations, to be updated when the observation. index The index of the last element written to the observation array. feeProtocol The protocol fee for both tokens of the pool.
+Encoded as two 4 bit values, where the protocol fee of token1 is shifted 4 bits and the protocol fee of token0 is the lower 4 bits.
+Used as the denominator of a fraction of the swap fee, e.g. 4 means 1/4th of the swap fee. unlocked Whether the pool is currently locked to reentrancy
 ### feeGrowthGlobal0X128
 ```solidity
   function feeGrowthGlobal0X128(
   ) external returns (uint256)
 ```
 The fee growth as a Q128.128 fees of token0 collected per unit of liquidity for the entire life of the pool